maclong9/web-ui/CONTRIBUTING.md

    - Parameter documentation for all method parameters
    - Usage examples showing common implementations
    - Visual examples if the style has a significant impact on appearance
+   - Examples of using the modifier within responsive blocks

 ### Adding Extensions to Existing Elements